 I am an assistant professor at the University of Arizona and a member of the Humans, Data, and Computers Lab (HDC).
-My interests are at the intersection information visualization and computing systems.
+My interests are at the intersection of data visualization and computing systems.
 I develop new methods of representing complex computing processes for exploration and analysis of their behavior, with applications to high performance computing, distributed computing, program analysis, and optimization.
 I maintain a survey of such visualizations here.
 I was awarded an NSF CAREER grant (NSF 1844573) in 2019 and a DOE Early Career Research Program grant in 2021.